Oil Tank Site Inspections

 Cedar Rock locates hidden underground oil tanks during site inspections using a metal detector.

-Cedar Rock will search for and locate any tanks on the property.
-When an underground tank is confirmed, Cedar Rock will flag the ends of the tank, and determine the depth below ground, dimensions, and orientation of the tank, and if possible, measure the quantity of fluids remaining in the tank.
+When an underground tank is confirmed, Cedar Rock will flag the ends of the tank, and when possible, determine the depth below ground, dimensions, and orientation of the tank, and if possible, measure the quantity of fluids remaining in the tank.
 A soil boring is typically made at one end of the tank to a depth about 1-2 feet below the bottom of the tank.
 The soils are examined for signs of contamination and/or odor.
 If no contamination is apparent, a second boring is performed out at the other end of the tank.
 Soil samples may also be collected and submitted for laboratory analysis to confirm the presence or absence of contamination in the soils.

 If there is no contamination in either sample then no further work is required.
 However, Cedar Rock strongly recommends that in this situation the tank be properly abandoned-in-place or removed to prevent inevitable future leakage.